CfSOtago/GREENGrid/dataProcessing/processNZGGElecCons1minData.md

 </tbody>
 </table>

-Now load the data and give feedback where appropriate.
+Now load and save the data and give feedback where appropriate.

 ```r